tajpouria/ai-ml-cloud-beginners-guide/README.md

 - **Entities** such as "Google" and "Madrid" are extracted.
 - The **salience** score indicates how central these entities are to the sentence.
 - The language of the text is automatically detected as Spanish.

+## Machine Learning Workflow

+A ML workflow typically involves three main stages: data preparation, model development, and model serving

+Data Preparation: This is the first stage, where raw data is gathered, organized, and transformed into a suitable format for training.
+It often involves collecting both structured (such as numerical or text data) and unstructured data (such as images or audio).
+Data uploading, cleaning, and feature engineering are key steps in this phase, as the quality and quantity of data determine how effectively the model can learn.

+Model Development: In this stage, the model is trained using the prepared data.
+Training is typically an iterative process where the model learns by adjusting its parameters to minimize errors.
+This stage also involves evaluating the model's performance and making adjustments to improve its accuracy.
+Training and evaluation often form a cycle, continuously refining the model until it achieves the desired performance.

+Model Serving: Once the model has been trained, it must be deployed to make predictions in real-world scenarios.
+This phase includes deploying the model, integrating it into applications, and monitoring its performance to ensure it delivers reliable results.
+Effective monitoring is important to detect issues like data drift, where changes in the input data over time can impact the model's accuracy, requiring further adjustments.

+## Data Preparation

+In ML, the adage "garbage in, garbage out" underscores the importance of high-quality data.
+Data preparation is the foundational stage of any ML workflow, ensuring that the data you use is clean, relevant, and appropriately structured for model training.
+Without data preparation, even the most sophisticated algorithms can yield misleading or suboptimal results.

+This process involves several critical steps—from data collection to feature engineering—transforming raw data into a form that a machine learning model can understand and learn from effectively.

+## Data Collection and Sources

+**Data collection** is the initial step in the data preparation process.
+Data can originate from various sources, each with its own format and structure.
+Common data sources include:

+- **Cloud Storage**: Platforms like Google Cloud Storage store large datasets in a scalable and secure environment.
+- **Databases**: Structured data stored in databases such as BigQuery can be queried and retrieved efficiently.
+- **Local Files**: Data stored locally can be uploaded for processing.
+- **APIs and Web Services**: Real-time data can be fetched using APIs, crucial for applications needing current information.

+## Data Types and Their Unique Challenges

+Different types of data require specific preparation techniques and are used to solve varied ML tasks.
+AutoML supports multiple data types, including image, tabular, text, and video data, each presenting unique requirements and objectives.

+### Image Data

+Image data is used in computer vision tasks, and its preparation involves handling various challenges such as different image formats, resolutions, and color spaces.

+- **Classification Tasks**:

+  - **Single-Label Classification**: Assigning one label to each image (e.g., 'cat' or 'dog').
+  - **Multi-Label Classification**: Assigning multiple labels to an image (e.g., 'dog', 'brown', 'large').

+- **Object Detection**: Identifying and localizing objects within an image.

+- **Image Segmentation**: Partitioning an image into segments to identify objects or boundaries.

+### Tabular Data

+Tabular data is structured data organized in rows and columns, often used in traditional ML tasks.

+- **Regression**: Predicting continuous values (e.g., predicting house prices).
+- **Classification**: Categorizing data into discrete classes (e.g., spam detection).
+- **Forecasting**: Predicting future data points (e.g., demand forecasting in retail).

+### Text Data

+Text data involves natural language processing (NLP) tasks.

+- **Text Classification**: Assigning categories to text (e.g., topic classification).
+- **Entity Extraction**: Identifying and classifying key elements from text (e.g., names, dates).
+- **Sentiment Analysis**: Determining the sentiment expressed in text (e.g., positive, negative).

+### Video Data

+Video data is used in advanced computer vision tasks.

+- **Video Action Recognition**: Identifying actions in videos.
+- **Video Classification**: Categorizing videos based on content.
+- **Object Tracking**: Following objects across frames in a video.

+## Multi-Modal Data Integration

+In practice, addressing complex business problems often requires combining multiple data types.

+- **Example**: A retail company might use tabular sales data, customer reviews (text), and product images to improve their recommendation system.

+**AutoML** facilitates this integration, enabling a more holistic approach to building robust models.

+## Feature Engineering

+After data collection, feature engineering becomes a critical step.

+### What is a Feature?

+A feature is an individual measurable property or characteristic of the data used as input for a machine learning model.
+By providing relevant features, we enable the model to learn patterns and relationships within the data, thereby enhancing its ability to make accurate predictions or classifications.

+### What is Feature Engineering?

+Feature engineering is the process of transforming raw data into meaningful features that better represent the underlying problem to the predictive models, resulting in improved model accuracy.

+### Key Steps in Feature Engineering

+1. **Data Cleaning**:

+   - **Handling Missing Values**: Techniques include mean/mode imputation(filling in missing values with the average (for numerical data) or most frequent value (for categorical data) of that feature), interpolation, or using models to predict missing values.
+   - **Outlier Detection**: Identifying and handling anomalies that can skew the model.

+2. **Feature Creation**:

+   - **Feature Extraction**: Deriving new features from existing data (e.g., extracting day of the week from a date).
+   - **Feature Transformation**: Applying mathematical transformations (e.g., logarithmic scaling to handle skewed data).
+   - **Encoding Categorical Variables**:
+     - **One-Hot Encoding**: Converting categorical variables into binary vectors.
+     - **Label Encoding**: Assigning an integer value to each category.

+3. **Feature Selection**:
+   - **Dimensionality Reduction**: Techniques like Principal Component Analysis (PCA) to reduce the number of features.
+   - **Feature Importance**: Using algorithms to identify which features contribute most to the prediction.

+## Vertex AI Feature Store

+Feature engineering can be challenging and time-consuming, especially when scaling up for large projects.
+Vertex AI provides a specialized tool called **Vertex AI Feature Store** to streamline this process.

+### What is a Feature Store?

+A feature store is a centralized repository that:

+- **Manages Features**: Stores features consistently for training and serving.
+- **Serves Features**: Provides features in real-time (online) or batch (offline) modes.
+- **Shares Features**: Allows features to be reused across different models and projects, promoting consistency.

+### Advantages of Using Feature Store

+- **Consistency**: Ensures the same feature definitions are used during training and serving.
+- **Efficiency**: Reduces duplication by reusing features.
+- **Scalability**: Handles large volumes of data with low latency.

+## Online vs. Offline Feature Serving

+### Online Feature Serving

+- **Purpose**: Provides feature values in real-time for models during prediction.
+- **Use Cases**:
+  - **Recommendation Engines**: Quick product suggestions based on user interactions.
+  - **Fraud Detection**: Immediate analysis of transactions for potential fraud.
+  - **Personalized Advertisements**: Real-time ad targeting based on user behavior.

+#### Challenges

+- **Low Latency Requirements**: Systems must deliver features in milliseconds.
+- **Data Freshness**: Features must reflect the most current data.

+### Offline Feature Serving

+- **Purpose**: Serves features in batch mode for training models or batch inference tasks.
+- **Use Cases**:
+  - **Model Training**: Periodic retrieval of features for retraining models.
+  - **Batch Inference**: Processing large datasets overnight for predictions.
+  - **Data Aggregation for Reporting**: Compiling historical data for analysis.

+#### Advantages

+- **Efficiency**: Processes large volumes without the need for real-time responses.
+- **Resource Optimization**: Utilizes computational resources during off-peak hours.